Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models

-We propose Writing Path, a systematic writing process to produce consistent, rich, and well-organized text with LLMs.
-Our method is inspired by how humans write; as humans typically collect materials and write an outline before writing the full text, Writing Path consists of five steps (Figure~\ref{fig:2}): (1) prepare metadata, (2) generate title and initial outline, (3) browse for information, (4) generate augmented outline, and (5) write the text.
+We propose WritingPath, a systematic writing process to produce consistent, rich, and well-organized text with LLMs.
+Inspired by human writing processes, it consists of five key steps: metadata preparation, initial outline generation, information browsing, augmented outline creation, and final text writing (Figure~\ref{fig:2}).
 Each step is guided by a specific prompt configuration that aligns LLM output with specific step requirements.
-We also utilize information browsing to gather relevant content and keywords tailored to the writing stage.

-The key steps of Writing Path are those that generate outlines as they establish a structured writing plan.
-Research suggests that a well-structured outline significantly impacts the quality of the written text \cite{collins1980framework, sun-etal-2022-summarize, yang-etal-2022-re3, yang-etal-2023-doc}.
+The core components of WritingPath are those that generate outlines as they establish a structured writing plan.
+Research suggests that a well-structured outline significantly impacts the quality of the written text \cite{sun-etal-2022-summarize, yang-etal-2022-re3, yang-etal-2023-doc}.
 The initial sketch is transformed into a detailed outline, including the flow, style, keywords, and relevant information from search results.
-This outline provides a clearer view of the final text to the LLMs, enabling them to generate a draft that better aligns with the intent of the user.
+This outline provides a clearer view of the final text to the LLMs.
 The specific steps are described as follows: